 - The State of Florida has very strict laws surrounding hazing.
 Therefore, it is important for student leaders to be informed as to how the State defines hazing and identify ways to prevent it from happening in their RSO.

-- Four individuals, preferably from the officer/leadership/executive team, whom have not previously taken the Hazing Prevention Module, must complete this on behalf of the organization.
-First start with any officers who have not taken it prior to this year before moving on to general membership.
+- Four individuals from the organization, whom have not previously completed the module, must complete this module.
+General members are allowed to complete this.
 If an individual is a part of multiple organizations, it will count for each of their organizations.
 If you have any issues completing this particular requirement (i.e. everyone has taken it already before), contact our office and we’ll work with you!

 - When you reach this step, you will be asked to upload the electronic certificate for each person that completed the module which may be the most difficult part of this whole process.
 If you want to get a head start on this, send the following link to the individuals that will be completing it: https://fsu.prevent.zone/.
 Be sure that each person is 1) using a different computer, 2) utilizes their myFSU information, and 3) send you their certificate, which will be in the form of a PDF, once they complete it.